 The DISPLAY key can be used to display the Accumulated Total.
-On the first press of the DISPLAY key, the display shows ACCTOT for one second followed by the actual total.
+On the first press of the DISPLAY key, the display shows ACCTOT for one second followed by the accumulated total before automatically reverting to the Resettable Total.
 The Accumulated Total continuously totalises the flow and is not resettable from the front panel.

 On reaching the maximum displayed total the unit will first drop any decimal points set during calibration.
-Once all decimal points have been dropped the unit alternates between "- - - - -" and the lowest 6 digits of the total that can be accommodated on the display.
+Once all decimal points have been dropped the unit alternates between "O-reAd" and the lowest 6 digits of the total that can be accommodated on the display.